msillano/tuyaDAEMON/Tuya_cloud_API/readme.md

 - Complete the access to Tuya devices, potentially getting all data available from the Tuya Cloud.
 - Extend the TuyaDEAMON/Tuya Cloud collaboration in areas (space, groups, automation, etc.) application-related.
 - Use (and implementation) of core_OPENAPI minimal, optional, and complete (all API must be callables).
+- Minimal minds that API URL construction and  mapping code <=> DP are user-local, defined in call parameters, and not global: this to exclude global.alldevices extensions.

 specifications
    new pseudoDP
    Two new pseudoDP implements the device access:
-   APIschema, which uses the Tuya API 'query_properties', returns the complete device status (replacement for GET schema).
-No values.
+   APIstatus, which uses the Tuya API 'query_properties', returns the complete device status (replacement for GET schema).
+Input: none, Output OK: a msg for TuyaDAEMON log.
+Output KO: error msg.
-   APIfunction,  which uses the Tuya API 'query_properties', returns true/false. (replacement for MULTIPLE SET).
-Value: an object with couples (code:value).
+   APIinstruction,  which uses the Tuya API 'send_properties', returns true/false. (replacement for MULTIPLE SET).
+Input: an object with couples (code: value) and DP map, Output OK: a msg for TuyaDAEMON log.
+Output KO: error msg.

+   new device OPENAPI
+     Automatically get and refresh token
+     Only one property:
+     callAPI DP:
+       input:
+       Allows calls to any API, so the input data must be complete method (string)
+       APIurl (URI) (like "/v2.0/cloud/scene/rule?space_id=123456789")
+       body (JSON)  (like {"properties":{"switch_1":false}} )
+       Output:
+       The JSON structure from OpenAPI, processed only in error case

    alldevice update
    tools update